bpugh/bc-travel/src/pages/blog/2020-08-28-split-and-rogoznica.md

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598650610/split/IMG_20200810_153553_b6bb3y.jpg)

-Split was originally just the most convenient city to fly into and isolate for two weeks so we're really glad we had the chance to explore it and learn a great deal about its rich history and unique culture even when to compared to other regions of Croatia.
+Split was originally just the most convenient city to fly into and isolate for two weeks so we're really glad we had the chance to explore it and learn a great deal about its rich history and unique culture even when compared to other regions of Croatia.